 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step install Red5 Media Server on CentOS 7 server.

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing Java.

-You may skip this steps if you have already installed java on your system else use below link to install latest java version:
+You may skip these steps if you have already installed java on your system else use the below link to install the latest java version:

 Step 3.
 Installing Red5 Media Server.

-After extracting downloaded archive, lets start Red5 using shell script red5.sh:
+After extracting the downloaded archive, let’s start Red5 using shell script red5.sh:

 Red5 demo pages and application can be accessed on port 5080 like http://your-server-ip:5080/

 Congratulations!
 You have successfully installed Red5 on CentOS 7.
 Thanks for using this tutorial for installing Red5 Media Server on CentOS 7 systems.
 For additional help or useful information, we recommend you to check the official Red5 Media Server website.